-One of the primary objectives of the FDCPA, or Fair Debt Collection Practices Act, is to end debt collection harassment and abuse.
-These are broad, expansive terms, and section “d” in fact covers a whole lot of situations.
+The FDCPA, or Fair Debt Collection Practices Act, is one of the primary collector harassment laws we use to end debt collection harassment and abuse.
+This is a broad, expansive law, and section “d” covers a whole lot of bill collector harassment, including but not limited to harassing collection calls.

-One common tactic collectors love to use is calling you repeatedly, just to harass and annoy you into paying the debt.
-Such calls could be repetitive within a short period of time (for example, several calls in a single day) or come from a longer term, more persistent harassment campaign (a call a day, over a longer period of time such as a few months), as well as many other calling patterns in between.
-And calling isn’t limited to the times you actually speak to a collector, but rather include voice messages and even hang-ups.
+One common collection agency harassment tactic collectors love is calling you repeatedly, just to harass and annoy you into paying the debt.
+These bills collector harassment calls could be repetitive within a short period of time (for example, several calls in a single day).
+Harassing debt collectors can also engage in a longer term, more persistent harassment campaign (a call a day, over a longer period of time such as a few months).
+Many other harassing calling patterns in between can violate debt harassment laws as well.
+And collection call harassment isn’t limited to the times you actually speak to a collector and includes harassing voice messages and even hang-ups.

-And when they do reach you, there are things the collector cannot say, as well as things they must say.
-For example, they can’t use obscene, profane or abusive language, and they can’t make threats of violence or other criminal means.
-And, they also can’t make mystery calls—they collector has to meaningfully disclose his/her name and the name of the debt collection company (e.g., “this is Joe Collector with Smith Collections Inc.”).
+And when harassing bill collectors do reach you, there are things the collector cannot say, as well as things they must say.
+For example, debt collection harassment includes obscene, profane or abusive language, and they can’t make threats of violence or other criminal means.
+And, they also can’t make debt harassment mystery calls—they collector has to meaningfully disclose his/her name and the name of the debt collection company (e.g., “this is Joe Collector with Smith Collections Inc.”).
+And harassing phone calls at work can further violate your rights.

 And even if the FDCPA doesn’t apply or wasn’t violated for one reason for another, the collector or someone else in the account chain may have violated other rights of yours, for example, the account could be improperly credit reported in violation of the FAIR CREDIT REPORTING ACT or they could be using a dialer to ring your phone in violation of the TELEPHONE CONSUMER PROTECTION ACT.